 Look!
 Video!
 Top 10 Ways to Get Accurate Mobile App Cost Estimates

 Once you’ve identified your app’s purpose and functions, it’s time to decide the platform it’s built on.
-This decision boils down to developing natively for Google’s Android, Apple’s iOS, or cross-platform for both.
+This decision boils down to developing natively for Google’s Android, Apple’s iOS, or both using cross-platform development tools.

 Natively written apps may use all aspects of the device’s capabilities and operating system functions.
-For iOS, this means an app written in Apple’s programming language, Swift.
-For Android devices, native apps are written in Kotlin or Java.
-Because these platforms use different programming languages, it will cost more to release native apps on both.
+For iOS development, this means an app written in Apple’s programming language, Swift.
+For Android, native apps are written in Kotlin or Java.
+Because these platforms use different programming languages, it may cost more to release native apps on both.

 If the design of your app requires native functionality, but your budget only allows for releasing on a single platform, you must analyze your options and find the one that best suits your target audience.
-If you understand what platform your target market uses, you can decide which native platform you should develop for first.
+If you understand what platform your target market uses the most, you can decide which platform you should develop for first.

 Larger-scale projects often use more designers and programmers to work on them, which increases the cost of the app.